About the Professional Doctorate (DAcCHM)

 In the concentration track, students develop a self-study curriculum in an area not currently available at AOMA, including learning objectives, methods, and means of final assessment.
 After faculty approval of the plan, the student may proceed.
 A formal presentation and a manuscript written for peer-review publication submission will be required and included in their portfolio.

-A key to the number of didactic, practical and clinical hours, and quarter credits contained within each course is listed below each course number.
+In the programs catalog, a key to the number of didactic, practical and clinical hours, and quarter credits contained within each course is listed below each course number.
 The keys can be read in the following manner:

 Didactic hours/practical hours/clinical hours/quarter credits.

 The terms in which a course is typically offered are listed in each course description.
 It is important to note that course offerings may vary from term to term and may not necessarily adhere to the schedules listed below.
 Students are encouraged to meet with an academic advisor each term, prior to registration.
+Some doctoral courses are only offered every-other year.